 One final day in Bagan: Mount Popa and a Magical Sunset

-On our final day, we hired a car and driver (approximately $30.00) and headed to Mount Popa approximately fifty kilometers from Bagan, where Taungkalat monastery is perched on the plug of an extinct volcano.
+On our final day, we hired a car and driver (approximately $30.00) and headed to Mount Popa approximately thirty-one miles from Bagan, where Taungkalat monastery is perched on the plug of an extinct volcano.
 Rising seven hundred and thirty seven meters above sea level, it is a stunning sight, the gold stupas at the summit, glinting in the sun.

 On the way, we made a stop at a village where palm oil and peanut oil were produced using traditional methods involving a bull and a primordial looking contraption.
 We came away with a bottle of palm spirit, which we left for the boys at the guest house.
 At fifty per cent alcohol, it was far too potent for either of us!

 A multitude of mischievous macaques greeted us on our seven hundred and seventy seven step ascent of the monastery.
 Vendors sold monkey food and cleaners consequently scrubbed the stairs, clearing up after the monkeys and requesting donations for their labor.
 Despite their efforts, it was still a challenge avoiding monkey feces.

 The pinnacle provided us with shrines to explore and sweeping views of the countryside.
 Pilgrims offered flowers and incense to thirty seven venerated nat spirits which form part of the Burmese belief system.